Tom McEwen (drag racer): 1970s

 In 1972, McEwen won his first major event when he dominated the Top Fuel field at the Bakersfield March Meet.
 A year later, he scored his first NHRA national event victory by topping the quickest Funny Car field in history at the SuperNationals at Ontario Motor Speedway.

 He went on to win four more national events, including his dramatic U.S. Nationals Funny Car victory over Prudhomme in 1978.
 The win came only a few days after the death of his son Jamie, who had battled leukemia.

 Later life

 McEwen won the AHRA World Finals at Spokane Raceway Park in 1982, the prestigious Big Bud Shootout in 1984, and Top Fuel at the 1991 Summernationals at Englishtown, New Jersey.

 McEwen solved his Corvette funny car's stability problems by adding tip fences to the rear spoiler.

-His “gorgeous” 1957 Chevy replica was built as a tribute to the iconic Chevrolet.
+McEwen's "gorgeous" 1957 Chevy replica was built as a tribute to the iconic Chevrolet.
 It was run as an NHRA exhibition vehicle and was responsible for creating Nostalgia Funny Car, even though the car would not (now) be legal in that class.
 The car ran just three years, and was popular with fans and media alike.

-He retired from racing in 1992, and later worked as motorsports director for "Drag Racer" magazine, based in Southern California.
+McEwen retired from racing in 1992, and later worked as motorsports director for "Drag Racer" magazine, based in Southern California.

-He was inducted into the Motorsports Hall of Fame of America in 2001.
+McEwen was inducted into the Motorsports Hall of Fame of America in 2001.